torqueforge/poodii-2018-oct/bowling/tasks.md

 ### Task:

+* Implement LOWBALL.

-* Implement LOWBALL, see bowling/lib/bowling.rb for a description of the Lowball requirements, and a preliminary design discussion.
+* See bowling/lib/bowling.rb for a description of the Lowball requirements, and a preliminary design discussion.

 * Draw a class diagram of the existing code, and at least one sequence diagram of your tentative design.